What is AGILE?

 The Definition of Done is criteria for accepting user story as completed.
 It is an agreement between the team, the product owner and stakeholders.
 ScrumDesk supports the Definition of Done via story templates that speed-up the process of planning and make DoD consistent.

 The sprint goal is a sprint objective met through the implementation of Sprint Backlog.
-It is defined by the product owner but focused on the iteration.
-It should be the business-oriented sentence.
+It is defined by the product owner but focused on iteration.
+It should be a business-oriented sentence.
 Usually multiple backlog items are necessary to be planned to the sprint to achieve the sprint goal.

-The INVEST principle is a simple abbreviation created to remember an accepted set of criteria to assess the quality of a user story, which should be Independent, Negotiable, Valuable, Estimable, Small and Testable.
-This principle helps product owners to properly specify requirements, user stories.
+The INVEST principle is a simple abbreviation created to remember an accepted set of criteria to assess the quality of a user story, which should be:

 In the software industry, Kanban is an agile framework for continuous development and delivery, moving a small number of tasks fluidly to completion.